Denise Orme: Early life

 The daughter of Alfred John Smither, a servant working for lawyers, and Jessicah Henrietta Pococke, she studied at the Royal Academy of Music (where she won the Wessely Violin Exhibition in 1899) and later the Royal College of Music where she was 'discovered' as a singer by George Edwardes.

 Her cousin.
-Ethel Rose Kendall, who acted under the name Eileen Orme, married, the Hon.
+Ethel Rose Kendall, who acted under the name Eileen Orme, married the Hon.
 Maurice Nelson Hood in 1908.
 He was the son and heir of the second Viscount Bridport (who was also the 5th Duke of Bronte).

 Career

-Orme's first stage appearance was in 1906 in the chorus of The Little Michus at Daly's Theatre in London, later taking the role of Blanche Marie in that production.
-Later the same year, she appeared in the title role of See See at the Prince of Wales Theatre then appeared in The Merveilleuses into early 1907.
-In 1906, she also participated in gramophone recordings of Gilbert and Sullivan's The Mikado.
+Orme's first stage appearance was in 1905 in the chorus of The Little Michus at Daly's Theatre in London, later taking the role of Marie-Blanche in that production, and in 1906 the same year, she appeared in the title role of See-See, composed by Sydney Jones, at the Prince of Wales Theatre.
+Also in 1906, she also participated in gramophone recording of Gilbert and Sullivan's The Mikado, singing part of the role of Yum-Yum.
+She appeared in The Merveilleuses into early 1907.
 After the birth of her first daughter, she returned to the stage in The Hon'ble Phil in October 1908, and as Lady Elizabeth Thanet in Our Miss Gibbs at the Gaiety Theatre, London.
+She retired from the stage in 1910 when her husband acceded to the baronetcy.

 In the 1940s, Orme owned and operated the Beech Hill hotel at Rushlake Green in Sussex, England.